RMeli/irc/README.md

 ### Dependencies

-IRC uses Boost Graph Library ([BGL](http://www.boost.org/doc/libs/1_66_0/libs/graph/doc/index.html)) to determine the connectivity of the molecule.
-To simplify inclusion of IRC in other projects, BGL is provided in `inlcude/boost`.
-If you want to use your local Boost library, just remove `include/boost`.
+IRC uses the Boost Graph Library ([BGL](http://www.boost.org/doc/libs/1_66_0/libs/graph/doc/index.html)) to determine the connectivity of the molecule.
+Boost is therefore a requirement for the library to work.

 For tests, IRC needs a linear algebra library.
 Support for [Armadillo](http://arma.sourceforge.net/) and [Eigen](http://eigen.tuxfamily.org) is provided.